pubkey/rxdb/docs-src/rx-collection.md

 ### dump()
 Use this function to create a json export from every document in the collection.
-You can pass true as parameter to decrypt the encrypted data fields of your documents.
+You can pass true as a parameter to decrypt the encrypted data fields of your documents.
 ```js
 myCollection.dump()
   .then(json => console.dir(json));